WallarooLabs/wally/book/python/api.md

         return struct.pack(fmt, len(data), *data)
 ```

-### SourceDecoder
+### TCPSourceDecoder

-The `SourceDecoder` is responsible for two tasks:
+The `TCPSourceDecoder` is responsible for two tasks:
 1. Telling Wallaroo _how many bytes to read_ from its input connection.
 2. Converting those bytes into an object that the rest of the application can process.

-To do this, a `SourceDecoder` class must implement the following three methods:
+To do this, a `TCPSourceDecoder` class must implement the following three methods:

 ##### `header_length()`